Self-Care for Low Back Pain

 When moving, bend at the hips and knees.
 Don’t bend at the waist or twist around.

 When lifting, keep the object close to your body.
+Lift heavy items using your legs, not your back.
 Don’t try to lift more than you can handle.

 When sitting, keep your lower back supported.
 Use a rolled-up towel as needed.